Packing Steiner Trees: Packing Connectors

-This choice for the extended precolouring has the property that every vertex in $V(G)\setminus T$ that is adjacent to $w$ has either no edges with a non-zero a colour or exactly two edges precoloured with the same colour.
+This choice for the extended precolouring has the property that every vertex in $X^{\bullet} \cup X^\circ$ has either only incident edges with a zero colour or exactly two incident edges precoloured with the same colour.
 Therefore the precolouring will not force us to use three edges incident to the same vertex in $V(G)\setminus T$ in a connector.
+As for the Steiner tree case, we reduce the problem to one on a smaller graph obtained by deleting all edges precoloured by $\mu'$.
+To keep track of the deleted edges we define the following functions for every $v \in T' = T \setminus \{w\}$